matgnt/ls-epcis/Readme.md

 You can now send EPCIS (XML) messages to "amq.topic" "input.xml" and it will be forwarded to "input.json" after converting it.

-# Infrastructure
-It's still open whether we should use vagrant or docker-compose...
-Puppet could be used to deploy, or we just use ready to go docker containers...
-## Some Notes
-### Puppet
-puppet module install --modulepath=./puppet_modules puppetlabs-mongodb

 # Docker help
 If you encounter an error you can check the image.
 Just export it and open the *.tar file
 ```